2011 Sikkim earthquake: Impact

-The earthquake struck near a mountainous, albeit very populous region near the Sikkim–Nepal border; most of the structures were highly vulnerable to earthquake shaking.
+The earthquake struck near a mountainous, albeit very populous, region near the Sikkim–Nepal border; most of the structures were highly vulnerable to earthquake shaking.
 Upon impact, tens of thousands of residents evacuated their homes, and many areas suffered from communication and power outages.
-The strong shaking caused significant building collapse and mudslides; at least 111 people were confirmed killed and hundreds sustained injuries by the effects of the earthquake.
+The strong shaking caused significant building collapse and mudslides; at least 111 people were confirmed killed and hundreds sustained injuries from the effects of the earthquake.
 As the earthquake occurred during the monsoon season, heavy rain and landslides made rescue work increasingly difficult.

 India

 Northern India suffered the worst from the earthquake, with at least 75 people killed.
 Sixty people were reportedly killed in Sikkim alone.
-At least seven people died in Bihar while six deaths have been reported in West Bengal.
+At least seven people died in Bihar, while six deaths have been reported in West Bengal.
 Power supply was disrupted in areas near Sikkim, including Kalimpong of Darjeeling district, and adjoining Jalpaiguri and Cooch Behar districts; the outages were in part blamed on an affected electric substation in Siliguri.
 Water supply was interrupted in Sikkim.
 National Highway 31, the major highway linking Sikkim to the rest of India, was damaged.
 Ten of the dead were workers at a hydroelectric project on the Teesta River.

 In India, the total property damage is estimated to be around $22.3 billion USD, making it one of the costliest natural disasters in Indian history.